The old New England weather adage holds true for Connecticut: if you don’t like the weather, wait ten minutes.

 Either way, the expansive museum provides a new perspective of the world.
 Eclectic collections include work ranging from Childe Hassam to Alexander Calder.

 Still more elegant displays grace the galleries as French art glass and ladies gowns.

-Some of the most unique exhibitions include:
+Some of the most unique exhibitions include such interesting things as: